 Tired of dealing with blotchy, darkened patches from melasma?
 You’re not alone.
-More than six million women in the US suffer from melasma, a common skin condition that can cause blotchy, heavily pigmented patches of skin to develop on the face and body.
+Around five to six million women in the US suffer from melasma, a common skin condition that can cause blotchy, heavily pigmented patches of skin to develop on the face and body.

 While most people are familiar with common triggers like sun exposure and pregnancy, there’s another common melasma trigger that’s far less well known: hormonal birth control.